tarikulwebx/stripe-integration-in-multi-tenancy/README.md

-<h1 style="border-bottom: none; margin-bottom: 0px; text-align: center;">Stripe in SaaS</h1>
+# Stripe in SaaS

-<p style="margin-top: 0px; text-align: center;">This is a simple SaaS application built with Laravel and React (Inertia.js).
-It is a basic subscription management system that allows users to subscribe to a plan and manage their subscription.</p>
+This is a simple SaaS application built with Laravel and React (Inertia.js).
+It is a basic subscription management system that allows users to subscribe to a plan and manage their subscription.

 ## Features